Ramkushal/Dailydoses-of-modeling/README.md

 # Dailydoses-of-modeling
 Practicing modeling, texturing, shading, lighting daily to get fond of it.
+Adding these files to this repository.